 10 May 2017

-In conjunction with the exhibition Nalini Malani: Transgressions, the Stedelijk Museum Amsterdam organizes a gallery talk by the renowned professor emeritus Mieke Bal (University of Amsterdam).
+In conjunction with the exhibition Nalini Malani: Transgressions, the Stedelijk Museum Amsterdam organizes a gallery talk by the renowned professor Mieke Bal (University of Amsterdam).

 - Exhibition galleries

 - museumcard € 3 / students € 10,50 / regular € 18

 Starting point of the gallery talk are the subjects that are addressed in the exhibition, and the questions on feminism and migratory culture.
 Mieke Bal will elaborate on these subjects based on her writings on Nalini Malani, recently published in her book In Medias Res: Inside Nalini Malani’s Shadow Plays (2016).

 In the exhibition Nalini Malani: Transgressions (Mar 18 – Jun 18 ,2017) the Stedelijk Museum shows the installation Transgressions, a unique combination of painting, video, and moving shadows that Malani terms “video/shadow play.”
 In collaboration with Malani, several additional works have been selected to be shown.
 These works provide a contextualization of the themes and variety of literary and classical sources brought into play in Transgressions.

 Nalini Malani (1946, Karachi) is an artist who combines a variety of mediums in a unique way in order to cast attention towards political engagement.
 As a refugee herself during the separation of India and Pakistan, her work is permeated by themes such as migration, globalization, poverty, and the oppression of women.
 These topical issues are often combined in Malani’s work with motifs from classical literature and mythology.